-My name is James Fodor, and I’m a student at the Australian National University in Australia.
+My name is James Fodor, and I’m a student at the University of Melbourne in Australia.
 I like to learn about everything, and often think about how we can know anything at all.
 Here I post about some of my recent thoughts concerning philosophy, science, religion, politics, history, and other topics I think are important.
-If you’re deciding whether to read this blog, you might want to know about some of my views: epistemology (Peircean pragmatist with leanings to Humean skepticism), metaethics (moral realism, lean towards reductive moral naturalism), religion (agnostic atheist, former Mormon), ethical theory (preference utilitarian with some leanings to virtue ethics), politics (centrist classical liberal), gender (sex-positive feminism), philosophy of mind (functionalism/connectionism, physicalist monist), and scientific realism.
-I am strongly influenced by David Hume, Bertrand Russell, Willard Quine, Friedrich Hayek, Carl Sagan, Peter Singer, Ray Kurzweil, and Friedrich Nietzsche.
+If you’re deciding whether to read this blog, you might want to know about some of my views: epistemology (coherentism with leanings to Humean skepticism), metaethics (moral realism, lean towards reductive moral naturalism), religion (agnostic atheist, former Mormon), ethical theory (preference utilitarian with some leanings to virtue ethics), politics (centrist classical liberal), gender (sex-positive feminism), philosophy of mind (functionalism/connectionism, physicalist monist), and scientific realism.
+I have been influenced by David Hume, Bertrand Russell, Peter Railton, Willard Quine, Friedrich Hayek, Carl Sagan, Peter Singer, Ray Kurzweil, and Friedrich Nietzsche.

 Feel free to get in touch with me via email at Fods12@gmail.com.